IIcreep/MWM/README.md

 The function `LL` calculates the log-likelihood function.
 It takes four parameters `k0`, `k1`, `k2`, a list `y`, and an integer `depth` as input.
 It initializes variables `V` (set to a constant value), `L` (initialized as 0), and performs a loop over each element in `y`.
 It calculates two components `com1` and `com2` based on the given formulas, and updates `L` by adding the logarithm of the weighted sum of the components.
 Finally, it returns the calculated `L`.

 The function `NT` implements the Newton's method for optimization.
 It takes an input matrix

+ `input`, a list `y`, and an integer `depth` as input.
+It initializes variables `k0`, `k1`, and `k2` as initial parameter values.
+It performs a loop with a maximum iteration limit.
+In each iteration, it calculates the gradient vector and the Hessian matrix using the `partial_derivative` function.
+It calculates the parameter update using matrix operations and updates the parameter values.
+The iteration continues until the maximum number of iterations is reached or the parameter update becomes small enough.
+Finally, it returns the updated parameter values.

+The function `main` is the main parameter estimation process.
+It takes a list `y` as input.
+It initializes variables `res` and `reps`.
+It creates an empty list `alldata` to store the resampled data.
+It performs circular block bootstrap resampling using the `CCircularBlockBootstrap` function and appends the resampled data to `alldata`.
+It initializes variables `k0_list`, `k1_list`, and `k2_list` to store the parameter values from each resampled data.
+It iterates over each resampled data, calls the `NT` function to estimate the parameters, and appends the parameter values to the corresponding lists.
+Finally, it returns the parameter value lists `k0_list`, `k1_list`, and `k2_list`.